omar-polo/plakar.io/content/articles/2025-04_01/index.md

  - backups
 ---

-On the surface, `plakar` is yet another backup software that takes some data, stores it somewhere until it has to be restored: a glorified `cp` if you will.
+On the surface, `plakar` may appear as just another backup tool: it takes data and safely stores it until restoration is needed—essentially, a sophisticated version of the `cp` command.

+Yet beneath this simplicity lies the powerful **Kloset** engine, designed to package data along with its context, structure, metadata, and integrity—much like containers bundle applications with their dependencies.
+The versatility of **Kloset** allows it to address numerous specialized scenarios:

+- Reliable backup and restoration
+- Long-term archiving
+- Secure log retention for compliance and audits
+- Preservation of legal evidence
+- Versioning of datasets for machine learning
+- Digital authenticity proofs for contracts and media
+- Integrity assurance in software supply chains

+And likely many other applications waiting to be discovered.

-Under the hood, it’s powered by **Kloset**, a dedicated engine we built to make compact, immutable, inspectable, and secure backups that work across filesystems, databases, object stores, and distributed environments — without external state or centralized coordination.
-Our goal: backup anything, store anywhere, restore everywhere.
+Plakar leverages **Kloset**’s capabilities to create compact, immutable, secure, and transparent backups.
+It seamlessly integrates with diverse storage solutions including filesystems, databases, object storage, and distributed platforms, without relying on external state or centralized coordination.
+Our vision: **back up anything, store anywhere, restore everywhere**.

+---

 This post introduces the **Kloset architecture**, explains its design decisions, and outlines how it enables features like incremental backups, versioning, deduplication, granular restores, and verifiable integrity — all with minimal system footprint.